metinkale38/prayer-times-android/README.md

     limitations under the License.

     Additional from the Developer: if you plan to publish your own Prayer App, please do not to publish a too similiar Application.
-Please at least make a Redesign of the Application.
+At least make a Redesign of the Application!